Jabari Parker: FC Barcelona (2023–2025)

 On August 7, 2023, Parker signed a one-year contract with EuroLeague and Liga ACB powerhouse FC Barcelona.
 On September 24, 2023, Parker made his debut for Barcelona by scoring a team-high 12 points in a win over Girona.
 He quickly became a key player for Barcelona, averaging 10.3 points and 3.9 rebounds in 33 games in the EuroLeague.
 In 28 games in the Liga ACB, he averaged 11.5 points and 3.1 rebounds and helped Barcelona reach the semi-finals of the Liga ACB playoffs where they lost against Real Madrid.
 In the deciding third game of the series, he scored a season high 27 points.
 In April 2024, he signed a contract extension through 2026.

 In his second season, Parker recorded his best numbers playing for Barcelona on March 16, 2025, in a Liga ACB win on the road against BC Andorra.
 He scored 34 points, making 6 three-pointers.
 It was the highest personal score for a FC Barcelona player in a Liga ACB game in 11 years.
-Parker was named to the All-Liga ACB Second Team for the 2024-25 ACB season.
+Parker was named to the All-Liga ACB Second Team for the 2024–25 ACB season.

 On June 23, 2025, Parker and Barcelona reached an agreement to terminate the player's contract, which was originally set to run until June 30, 2026.
 The club released a video of Parker thanking the fans for their support during his spell at Barcelona.

 Partizan Belgrade (2025–present)

-On June 28, 2025, Parker signed with Partizan Mozzart Bet of the Basketball League of Serbia (KLS), ABA League, and the EuroLeague.
+On June 28, 2025, Parker signed a two-year deal with Partizan of the Basketball League of Serbia (KLS), ABA League, and the EuroLeague.
 In November 2025, Parker left the team temporarily due to a family tragedy.
+After a disappointing first half of the season and being sidelined from Partizan's roster, Parker was loaned out until the end of the season to Joventut Badalona of the Liga ACB and the Basketball Champions League (BCL).
+The loan was officially announced on February 26, 2026.
+In 20 Liga ACB games with Joventut, he averaged 12.6 points, 4.5 rebounds and 1.5 assists per game.
+He returned to Partizan at the end of the season.